appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 :::caution

-For now, self-hosted appcircle does not support usage of password protected private keys for Enterprise App Store custom domains.
+For now, self-hosted Appcircle does not support usage of password protected private keys for Enterprise App Store custom domains.

 :::